Tuttotorna/OMNIAMIND/README.md

 The repository can already be exercised without any active backend.

-Run:
+1. Run the baseline proxy engine

 python synthetic_proxy_runner.py

+2. Generate the baseline Markdown report

+python report_generator.py

+3. Run the proxy variant comparison

+python proxy_variant_runner.py

+4. Generate the variant comparison report

+python variant_report_generator.py

-This processes the synthetic traces and writes proxy results for the predefined scenarios.
+This branch processes synthetic traces and writes proxy results for the predefined scenarios.

 The purpose of this step is not empirical model validation.
 It is structural sanity checking of the proxy logic.

 ---

 Synthetic scenarios currently included

-The current synthetic dataset contains three minimal controlled cases:
+The current synthetic dataset contains three minimal controlled cases.

 scenario_01_monolithic